 - Texas (11.8%)

-Notably, Texas had the highest amount of fatal car accidents in the United States and the most fatal truck accidents at 621.
+Texas had the highest number of fatal car accidents in the United States and the most fatal truck accidents at 621.
 Most fatal truck accidents occur in Northwest and Southwest sections of the country, with the least occurring in the Eastern and Western portions of the nation.

 If a loved one was killed due to the negligence of a truck driver, contact Arnold & Itkin today at (888) 490-0442.
 We’ve won billions for clients and are ready to fight for your compensation!